labseven/ComSci-BlackDeath/reports/updated_final_report.md

 | Mean Degree Pilgrimage| 0.59 |  0.69
 | Transitivity | 0.065 | 0.098 |

-The other issue we had was knowing what "Relationship between the network attributes of the cities and the probability of multiple infections" means.
+The other issue we had was figuring out what "Relationship between the network attributes of the cities and the probability of multiple infections" means.
 The source code for GV simulation is in the "supplementary information," but the analysis code is not attached, and therefore we could not recreate their graphs.

 We replicate their model, and also find a relationship between degree centrality and reinfection rates.
 We cannot compare the results quantitatively because the GV paper does not include these data.